 The reverse()

-method reverses a typed array in place.
-The first typed array element becomes the last and the last becomes the first.
+instances reverses a typed array in place and returns the reference to the same typed array, the first typed array element now becoming the last, and the last typed array element becoming the first.
+In other words, elements order in the typed array will be turned towards the direction opposite to that previously stated.
 This method has the same algorithm as Array.prototype.reverse()

 TypedArray.prototype.reverse()